 In ASEAN aspects, it is believed that the success of the Trans-boundary tourism will bring sustainable development and poverty reduction in the region particularly for the Least Developing Countries (LDC).
 In addition, promoting better means of regional communication and transportation to expand investment into different areas to enhance effective linkages of the trans-boundary tourism as a single tourist destination.
-Thus, collaboration on trans-boundary tourism in the region can be formulated in the form of networking.
+Thus, collaboration on transboundary tourism in the region can be formulated in the form of networking.
 Co-marketing under the theme of 'Ten Countries-One Destination' is essential.
-As the destinations are different in every aspect, 'theme' of the region shall be identified to attract tourists as well as the traveling routes that join the destinations of the ten countries where tourists can enjoy tourist activities in each country.
+As the destinations are different in every aspect, 'theme' of the region shall be identified to attract tourists can enjoy tourist activities in each country.
 To create growth of the region's tourism industry, visitor's numbers must be increased for foreign exchange earning and revenue for the countries.
 Therefore, sustainability of Trans-boundary tourism will be achieved or not depending on its management and operation in the region.